sivaramambikasaran/sivaramambikasaran.github.io/blog/opinions.md

 <span style="color:lime">"“Any clod can have the facts, but having opinions is an art.” – Charles McCabe
 </span>

+- <a href="https://drive.google.com/file/d/1rx1xMsyfTOlY-85O0_pwdLRKen29F3yf/view?usp=sharing">The sad truth on how science has evolved.</a>

 - "The difference between a rogue and gentleman is that the former is capable of roguery while the latter is not capable of roguery or the latter pretends to be a gentleman."

 - "Two of the biggest scams of our time: (i) Insurance, (ii) Vaccines; Both these scams rely on fear mongering.
 And as with all good scams only a tiny part of the scam is in principle useful/true/valid.
 Modern art is a close third."